 Use a Fast-Drying Spray Paint

-Obviously a fasti-drying spray paint will help your project to dry quicker.
-So before purchasing your paint check which has the best drying time.
-This will help you greatly.
+Fast-drying spray paint will help your project to dry quicker.
+So before purchasing your paint, check which has the best drying time and will help you immensely.

 Apply a Thin Coat of Paint

-When you use thicker coats the paint can take a lot longer to dry.
-It may feel sticky to the touch for a long time meaning you can’t layer for a while.
+When you use thicker coats, the paint can take much longer to dry.
+It may feel sticky to the touch for a long time, meaning you can’t layer for a while.

-To get thin coats avoid overlapping as much as possible and just focus on moving your entire hand rather than your wrist so it spreads evenly.
+To get thin coats, avoid overlapping as much as possible and focus on moving your entire hand rather than your wrist, so it spreads evenly.

-If you are struggling to get thin coats then you can add paint thinner to alter the thickness.
+If you struggle to get thin coats, you can add paint thinner to alter the thickness.

 Keep the Air Flowing

-When working with any type of paint keeping the air flowing is critical.
-Not only does it help prevent you breathing in toxic chemicals.
+Keeping the air flowing is critical when working with any type of paint.
+Not only does it help prevent you from breathing in toxic chemicals.
 But it also helps to dry the paint.
-Before you start painting make sure you open any windows you have and keep doors open.
-This will allow the chemicals to escape the room quicker.
+Before you start painting, make sure you open any windows and keep doors open, allowing the chemicals to escape the room quicker.

-If working inside then turn on a fan whilst you are painting, keep it on when you are done too.
-This will improve the air flow and will boost the drying time even more.
+If working inside, turn on a fan whilst you are painting, and keep it on when you have finished.
+This will improve the airflow and will boost the drying time even more.

 Run a Heater near the Object

-Using a fan is an obvious choice to dry paint faster.
-It not only creates more air flow, but it can cut down your drying time by hours!
-Don’t keep it too close to your project as this can damage how the product dries and can be very dangerous.
+Using a fan is an obvious choice to dry paint faster, and it not only creates more airflow but can also cut down your drying time by hours!
+Don’t keep it too close to your project as this can damage how the product dries and be very dangerous.

-If you are working indoors then you could turn the heating on in your home instead of putting a heater near the object.
+If you are working indoors, you could turn the heating on in your home instead of putting a heater near the object.
 This will allow the hot air to distribute evenly across the project.
 Another popular method for someone who wants to use heat to dry their project faster is using a hairdryer.
-If you want to do this method then you need to make sure you are keeping it at a good distance away from the project so that you are not putting it in danger of getting burnt.
+If you want to do this method, you need to ensure you are keeping it at a good distance away from the project so that you are not putting it in danger of getting burnt.

-Obviously only use this method if it is sunny outside.
+Only use this method if it is sunny outside.
 Working outside in the cold, wet weather can have the opposite effect!
-Make sure you check the weather the day before you are wanting to paint.
-Working outside encourages the paint to dry a lot quicker and it is also safer for you.
-Paint as early as you can so your project can have a lot of time to dry, and you are not having to work into the night.
-If you work later at night the air can become damper and the temperature drops.
-This can cause moisture to build up on the object which will drastically change your drying time.
+Make sure you check the weather the day before you want to paint.
+Working outside encourages the paint to dry a lot quicker and is safer for you.
+Paint as early as possible so your project can have a lot of time to dry, and you do not have to work into the night.
+If you work later at night, the air can become damper and the temperature drops.
+This can cause moisture to build up on the object, drastically changing your drying time.

 Use Furniture Polish

-Not many people know this trick, but it can be really effective.
-To help your spray paint dry faster you can apply a wax-based furniture polish.
-It is really simple to use.
-Use your spray paint as normal then apply the furniture polish by holding it a couple of inches above the object and spray the painted surface.
+Not many people know this trick, but it can be effective.
+You can apply wax-based furniture polish to help your spray paint dry faster, and it is really simple to use.
+Use your spray paint as usual, then apply the furniture polish by holding it a couple of inches above the object and spray the painted surface.

-You can layer this if you need to but just allow each coat to dry for a minimum of 5 minutes before you go into adding the next layer.
+You can layer this if you need to but allow each coat to dry for a minimum of 5 minutes before adding the next layer.

-Once it has had a good amount of time to dry, use a soft cloth to gently wipe off the excess polish that formed.
-Don’t apply too much pressure because you could accidentally wipe off too much of your polish and even damage the painting that you have done underneath it.
+Once it has had a reasonable amount of time to dry, use a soft cloth to wipe off the excess polish that formed gently.
+Don’t apply too much pressure because you could accidentally wipe off too much of your polish and even damage the painting you have done underneath it.

-Depending on what you are painting, you may only need one coat of the furniture polish whereas others may need a couple.
+Depending on what you are painting, you may only need one coat of furniture polish, whereas others may need a couple.

 Use a Toaster Oven

-When you are confident that the spray paint is touch dry you can use a toaster oven to cure it completely.
-Ensure it is touch dry before you pick it up as you don’t want to damage your work.
+When you are confident that the spray paint is touch dry, you can use a toaster oven to cure it completely.
+Ensure it is touch dry before picking it up, as you don’t want to damage your work.
 Bake your object at 250degrees F for approximately 2 hours.
-Before you go ahead with this step check if the paint you have used can go in the oven.
+Before proceeding with this step, check if the paint you used can go in the oven.
 Some paints can crack when they are exposed to high temperatures.

 Do not use a normal oven to dry your spray paint.
-This can be extremely harmful because toxic chemicals are released into your oven which will impact your future meals.
+This can be extremely harmful because toxic chemicals are released into your oven, which will impact your future meals.
 The food you cook in the oven after you have cooked your spray paint will get released into the food.
-So only use a toaster oven and make sure no food will be getting cooked in that oven.
+So only use a toaster oven and ensure no food will be getting cooked in that oven.

 Use a Heat Gun

-Turn your heat gun to a low temperature setting.
-It is usually used to strip paint because of how hot it is so make sure you turn the heat down.
-You need to be really cautious when using a heat gun as they can start fires.
+Turn your heat gun to a low-temperature setting.
+It is usually used to strip paint because of how hot it is, so make sure you turn the heat down.
+You must be cautious when using a heat gun as they can start fires.
 Always follow safety precautions if you decide to use this method.

-Set the temperature to 450 degrees F. Before starting check that the temperature is definitely below 750 degrees F as this can boil your paint and make it peel.
-Also, do not use this method on sensitive surfaces like paper or a traditional painting canvas, stick to using it on wooden objects or painted walls.
+Set the temperature to 450 degrees F. Before starting, check that the temperature is below 750 degrees F; this can boil your paint and make it peel.
+Also, do not use this method on sensitive surfaces like paper or a traditional painting canvas; stick to using it on wooden objects or painted walls.

-When using the gun make sure you move it around, so the temperature gets spread evenly.
+When using the gun, move it around, so the temperature gets spread evenly.
 NEVER keep it in the same area for a long time because this can cause fires!
-Use the heat gun until the surface is completely dry which can take from 5-15 minutes.
+Use the heat gun until the surface is completely dry, which can take 5-15 minutes.

 There are so many different ways that your spray paint can dry faster.
-So, before you start your next project think about using some of these techniques that can help your drying process.
-Most standard spray paints dry within 24 hours so if you have that time to wait then go ahead.
-There are loads of techniques you can use if you want to speed up the process.
-Get together some supplies to keep your room warm and the air flow great for an amazing outcome!
-Don’t forget the very handy trick using the furniture polish too!
+So, before you start your next project, think about using some techniques to help your drying process.
+Most standard spray paints dry within 24 hours, so if you have that time to wait, go ahead.
+There are loads of techniques you can use to speed up the process.
+Get some supplies to keep your room warm and the airflow great for an amazing outcome!
+Don’t forget the very handy trick of using the furniture polish too!